University Catalog 2024-2025

 3

-These courses will be offered in pairs of 7.5-week modules during the Fall and Spring semesters, or as 2 week modules during the summer.
+These courses will be offered in pairs of 7.5-week modules during the Fall and Spring semesters.
 You may combine any two courses from this list.
 BIT special topic laboratory courses designated BIT 495 Special Topics in Biotechnology or BIT 595 Special Topics may be used with departmental approval.
-Other BIT 500-level laboratory courses are permitted with departmental approval.
+Other BIT 400-level laboratory courses are permitted with departmental approval.
 BIT laboratory courses are constantly added and updated to cover new biotechnology techniques.
-To view the latest BIT special topics laboratory course visit the BIT program website: http://biotech.ncsu.edu/courses
+To view the latest BIT special topics laboratory courses, visit the BIT program website: http://biotech.ncsu.edu/courses

 4